chandrashekar3792/ES6/README.md

 *  sort:Specify the sort order by field
 *  limit:Speicify how many documents to get
 *  skip: Specify how many documents to skip
+*  uniqueField: Specify the field name when find type is distinct

    #### Example:-